 The MICROBOL project engages ministries and stakeholders involved in the Bologna Follow-up Group to explore whether and how the existing EHEA tools can be used and/or need to be adapted to be applicable to micro-credentials.
-For this reason, the project looks to qualification frameworks and ECTS as they are one of the key bases for transparency in Higher Education.
+For this reason, the project looks to national qualifications frameworks, QF-EHEA and ECTS as they are one of the key bases for transparency in Higher Education.

-The first meeting of the working groups on QA, recognition and ECTS and QF was focused on identifying challenges in the applicability of Bologna tools to micro-credentials, and the second meeting will focus on tackling these challenges and identifying possible solutions.
+The first meeting of the working group on QF and ECTS was focused on identifying challenges in the applicability of Bologna tools to micro-credentials, and the second meeting focused on tackling these challenges and identifying possible solutions.